What is Sleep apnea?

 - Throat and tongue muscles that are more relaxed than normal

 Adults over the age of 60 may be more at risk of developing sleep apnea.
-This is because the aging process may limit the brain’s ability to keep the throat muscles stiff during sleep.
-People who heavily drink alcohol or use sedative may also be at a higher risk.
-These substances may relax the muscles of the throat, causing breathing disruptions.
+The aging process may limit the brain’s ability to keep the throat muscles stiff while asleep.
+If you drink alcohol heavily or use sedatives, you may also be at a higher risk.
+These substances can relax the muscles of the throat, causing the breathing disruptions.

 Types of Sleep Apnea

 Obstructive sleep apnea (OSA) is the most common form of sleep apnea.
 It occurs when the soft tissue at the back of the throat closes, blocking or obstructing the airway.
 Patients who are overweight, have high blood pressure, are older, smoke or have a family history of sleep apnea may have an increased risk of developing obstructive sleep apnea.

 With central sleep apnea, the airway remains open but the brain does not send signals to the muscles involved in breathing.
 Patients with heart-related conditions, such as heart disease or a stroke, may suffer from central sleep apnea.